 Ingrid Deuss gallery has a more daring location, far away from what is dubbed the Antwerp museum quartier at the south side of town.
 Ingrid has a gallery in the Provinciestraat, a long street between trendy Zurenborg and colorful Borgerhout.
 You will find Eastern European shops, halal stores and well known kosher bakery Kleinblatt.
-And for 2 years now you can find this fine gallery.
+And for 2 years now you can find this fine gallery here.

-It are those neighbourhoods where art, exotic little shops and all sorts of initiatives come together that are the most interesting in a city.
+It’s those neighbourhoods where art, exotic little shops and all sorts of initiatives come together that are the most interesting in a city.
 So I think it’s great that Ingrid picked this place for her gallery.

-I think it’s a nice, open, light place and I love the floor with the old tiles.
+I think it’s a nice, open and light place and I love the floor with the old tiles.
 Ingrid, as much as any gallery owner I’ve talked to, speaks passionately about the work she exhibits.
 I love talking to people who really like what they’re doing, something I would wish for everyone.

 The last exhibition I saw, by Kevin Westenberg, was really good.
 Very nice portrait photography starring charismatic artists such as PJ Harvey, The White Stripes, David Lynch and Belgian Triggerfinger…